 The input of renewable energy is largely determined by electricity consumption.
-According to the information provided by the electricity company, approximately 19% of electricity supplied comes from renewable sources.
+According to the information provided by the electricity company, approximately 5% of electricity supplied comes from renewable sources.
+That equates to 0.022 kWh per kg of production output.
+We have converted our purchased electricity to fully renewable sources as of 1 January 2023.